AnswerDotAI/fasthtml-example/02_chatbot/README.md

 Using `Transfer-Encoding: chunked` is a way to send a response in chunks, which can be useful when the response is large and you want to start sending data to the client before the entire response is ready.
 This version is not much different from the [`basic.py example`], but instead of receiving the entire response from the chat model, we send it in chunks.

 We can use the [transfer-encoding-chunked](https://www.npmjs.com/package/htmx-ext-transfer-encoding-chunked) htmx extension to enable chunked transfer of the response.
-To do this, add the requisite headers by passing `ct_hdr=True` to the FastHTML constructor, and then use the `hx_ext="chunked-transfer"` attribute in the form.
+To do this, add the requisite headers by passing `exts='chunked-transfer'` to the FastHTML constructor, and then use the `hx_ext="chunked-transfer"` attribute in the form.

 ```python
 Form(hx_post=send, hx_target="#chatlist", hx_swap="beforeend", hx_ext="chunked-transfer", hx_disabled_elt="#msg-group")